-The objective to be achieved as a result of the investment is to ensure the optimum conditions for the daily activities of the intervention personnel and the accommodation of the intervention vehicles in order to maintain the necessary parameters of the operative intervention activity in emergency situations.
-At the same time conditions for the preparation of the population in the area will be created in order to ensure effective responsibility for various types of risks.
+The objective of investing in a new building complex is to ensure the optimal conditions for the day-to-day activities of the detachment.
+This will allow for improved working conditions of the intervention personnel and the accommodation of the intervention vehicles in order to maintain the necessary parameters of the operative activity in emergency situations.